finanalyst/raku-pod-render/PodTemplates.md

 If the minimum set of templates is not provided, the renderer will throw an error.

-# Table of Required templates, their parameters, and helper templates in Pod::To::HTML
+# Table of Required templates, their parameters, and helper templates in Pod::To::HTML2
 >Required templates and their normal parameters

  | Key | Parameter | Sub-param | Type | Description |